Welcome and thanks for visiting...

 5/5 Average rating

 Lead tape added to pickleball paddles is becoming common, especially in the professional pickleball players' community.
-The advantages of heavy metal lead tape added to a paddle can add weight, but strategically placed can create a larger sweet spot, resulting in fewer mishits and offering a bit more power when striking.
+The advantage of heavy metal lead tape added to a paddle is that it can add weight, but strategically placed, it can create a larger sweet spot, resulting in fewer mishits and offering a bit more power when striking.

 Reasons Why Lead Tape on Your Paddle Is Worth Considering